By Susan Braden

-- You have a "traditional" dental insurance policy, with waiting periods, deductibles (dollar amounts you must pay before coverage begins) and maximums (coverage limits, on average just $1,200 per year), which does not cover pre-existing conditions.
+You have a "traditional" dental insurance policy, with waiting periods, deductibles and maximums which does not cover pre-existing conditions.
 These limitations mean that many of your procedures will not be covered when you need them.
-If you have a large family, or even if you need multiple fillings and the occasional root canal, you can quickly hit your maximum and have to pay the rest out-of-pocket.
+If you have a large family, or even if you need multiple fillings and the occasional root canal, you can quickly hit your maximum and have to pay the rest out-ofpocket.
 The premiums are also very expensive – traditional insurance is designed to get more money from you in premiums than it will pay out in claims.

-- Your dentist will charge you from a pre-negotiated list of discounts at the time of your visit instead of filing a claim.
+Your dentist will charge you from a pre-negotiated list of discounts at the time of your visit instead of a filing a claim.

-- These plans do not have the limitations typical of insurance - which means they are easy to use, especially in conjunction with another plan.
+These plans do not have the limitations typical of insurance – making them easy to use, especially in conjunction with another plan.

 While dental offices typically accept only one plan per visit, you can strategically use different plans on different visits.
 By gaining a discount dental plan in addition to the coverage you already have, you may gain more freedom to save on more procedures!

-- Determine the procedures you need and type of dentist you need to see.
+Determine the procedures that you need and what type of dentist you need (general dentist, orthodontist, etc.)

-- Schedule dentist appointment based on which plan will save you the most money.
+Schedule your appointments based on which plan will save you the most money

-- Tell the dental office which plan you want to use for that visit.
+At the time of your visit, tell the dental office which plan you would like to use for that visit.